Opticron Oregon Observation 11×70 binoculars review

 The exit pupils of a pair of 11x70s should be 6.4mm in diameter, but we measured these as being just under 6mm.

-Any binoculars of this size will show more when they are mounted using a tripod adaptor fixed to its integral mounting bush.
+Any binoculars of this size will show more when they are mounted on a tripod with an adaptor fixed to its integral mounting bush.

-However these are light enough and the magnification is low enough to be held by hand for short periods.
+However, these are light enough and the magnification is low enough for them to be hand- held for short periods.

 There is a tiny amount of pincushion distortion; this removes the disconcerting illusion that the sky is the surface of a ball that appears to roll as you pan across it.

 All bright stars are surrounded by a faint halo, which is most probably due to light scatter inside the prisms.